-Launched in 2018 by Susanna Beaumont, Design Exhibition Scotland has presented two showcases of design to a wide public audience – DES 2018 and DES 2019 along with DES Debates at Lyon & Turnbull in Edinburgh.
-In April 2020, Design Exhibition Scotland launched DES, a new online journal & a series of Studio Visits via Zoom.
+Launched in 2018 by Susanna Beaumont, Design Exhibition Scotland presented two showcases of design to a wide public audience – DES 2018 and DES 2019 along with DES Debates at Edinburgh’s Lyon & Turnbull.
+In April 2020, we launched DES, a new online journal & a series of Studio Visits via Zoom.

-DES works closely with designers to support ambition, commissioning new work and drawing attention to exceptional craft and innovation.
-Last year we commissioned artist Tania Kovats and collaborators Laura Aldridge and James Rigler to design drinking fountains for the contemporary age.
-In 2018 we commissioned Andrew Miller to design Terrace, a brilliant sculptural piece of seating and Rachel Adams to create Elevation, a vast tie-dyed linen wall hanging.
+DES works closely with designers to support ambition.
+We commission new work, illuminating exceptional craft and innovation.
+In 2019, DES commissioned artist Tania Kovats and collaborators Laura Aldridge and James Rigler to design thoroughly contemporary drinking fountains.
+In 2018 we commissioned Andrew Miller to design Terrace, a brilliant sculptural seating composition and Rachel Adams to create Elevation, a vast tie-dyed linen wall hanging.